Magnificent Muscari – Blooming Now!

 The Keukenhof is located in the Netherlands, in the City of Lisse.
-It occupies about 79 acres of land and there are approximately 9 miles of footpaths that meander through more than 7 million flower bulbs.
+It occupies about 79 acres of land and there are approximately 9 miles of footpaths through the blooms and scents of bulb gardens at their grandest.

 Though the plantings change every year, there is always a mass planting of muscari, planted like a river in an opening between the trees.
 You may never be able to plant this many muscari in your own garden, but it’s inspiring to see what an incredible impact it can have.

-On a smaller scale, we can create our own “streams” of muscari and enjoy the role this little spring flower can have in our gardens and landscapes.
+On a smaller scale, we can create our own little ‘streams’ of muscari and still enjoy the role that this little flower can have in our gardens and landscapes.

 Muscari can be planted to soften the edges of borders and walkways, and to create graceful transitions between plantings.

-These p0ts of muscari ‘Valerie Finnis’ would be a perfect party centerpiece or thoughtful gift.
+A charming arrangement of muscari ‘Valerie Finnis’ in little white containers with moss makes a perfect party centerpiece and gift.

-Muscari adds style to outdoor spaces with its pretty purple blooms and cascading foliage.
+Planted alone in larger containers, muscari adds style to outdoor spaces with pretty purple blooms and gracefully cascading foliage.

-Low-growing grape hyacinths are perfect companions for taller spring-blooming bulbs such as tulips and daffodils.
-In landscaped areas and flower gardens, you can create layers of color by planting muscari bulbs in front and the bulbs of taller plants behind.
+Since they are low-growing, grape hyacinths make perfect companion plants for taller spring-blooming bulbs.
+In landscaped areas and flower gardens, you can create layers of color by planting muscari in front and taller plants behind.

 Choose flowering bulbs that are taller than muscari to create a layered look.
 This composition is pleasing to the eye and adds curb appeal to your home.

-Plant muscari among other similar-height bulbs for a look that’s casual and abundant.
+Plant muscari among taller blooming bulbs for a more natural, less formal look in containers and landscapes.